Accelize/drm/doc/drm_library_installation.rst

 Installation from source
 ------------------------

-The installation from source is only recommended if there is no package available for your configuration or to contribute to the DRM library.
+.. warning:: The installation from source is only recommended if there
+             is no package available for your configuration.

 This is equivalent to install the C/C++ library package, the C/C++ library development package and optionally the Python library package.